Jisung0111/SPIDER_distance-guide/README.md

     + review.pkl: Contains the values used to plot graphs on review.jpg in pickle file in order to load easily.
     + review0.jpg: Contains MR, MRR, Accuracy, Hit@K, Distance Density using model.pth which has shown the best accuracy on zero shot setting.
     + review0.pkl: Contains the values used to plot graphs on review0.jpg in pickle file in order to load easily.

+##
+You can check coding history on github https://github.com/Jisung0111/SPIDER_distance-guide